'Tis the season for severe winter storms, so be prepared!

-Be prepared: take a few minutes to learn about the travel alternatives that will meet your needs, and review our tips for commuting in extreme weather.
+Sign up for text or email Rider Alerts and follow Sound Transit on Twitter to stay up to date on weather affecting your route.
+Then take a few minutes to learn about travel alternatives that can meet your needs and review our tips for commuting in extreme weather.

 - Check our rider alerts page for information about your bus or train before you leave.